myZeratul/Causal-Debias/README.md

 ## Data
 Download the GLUE data (SST-2, QNLI, CoLA).
 After downloading, unpack it to some directory.

+## External Corpora
+We use the Corpora from the paper [Towards Debiasing Sentence Representations](https://aclanthology.org/2020.acl-main.488/)

 ## Usage

 Go to directory `experiment`.